Nipple pain is normal while breastfeeding, but it can be easily relieved

 Nursing pads will absorb any leakage quickly, which reduces the chance of developing thrush, but make sure to swap them out and keep your nipples and breasts dry.

-Kin's sustainable Breast ads are made from super soft bamboo which wicks moisture, is thermo-regulated, breathable, naturally hypoallergenic and antibacterial to reduce the risk of infections such as mastitis.
+Kin's sustainable breast pads are made from super soft bamboo which wicks moisture, and is thermo-regulated, breathable, naturally hypoallergenic and antibacterial to reduce the risk of infections such as mastitis.

 Try a hand expression or a breast pump

-If you need a break from breastfeeding to give your boobs a chance to heal, try using a breast pump or hand expression to avoid oversupply and relieve breast engorgement.
+If you need a break from breastfeeding to give your breasts a chance to heal, try using a breast pump or hand expression to avoid oversupply and relieve breast engorgement.

 Massage your breasts